John D. Lee: Massacre

 In September 1857, the Baker–Fancher party, an emigrant group from Arkansas, camped at Mountain Meadows, a staging area in southern Utah used to prepare for the long crossing of the Mojave Desert by groups travelling westward to California.
 They were attacked by a combined group of Native Americans and Mormon militia men dressed as Native Americans.
 There were multiple motives for the conflict, including a general atmosphere of rising tensions between the US Federal government and Mormon settlers (see Utah War of 1857–1858) and a rumor that the Baker–Fancher party included those who had murdered Mormons at the 1838 event known as Haun's Mill massacre.

 On the third day of the siege, Lee (not dressed as a Native American) approached the Baker–Fancher encirclement under cover of a white flag and convinced the emigrants to surrender their weapons and property to the Mormons in return for safe conduct to nearby Cedar City.
-The emigrants accepted the offer and surrendered, however approximately 120 of the Baker–Fancher party were then killed by Mormon militia and Paiute Indians, leaving only about 17 small children as survivors.
+The emigrants accepted the offer.
+They were escorted some distance from the camp and then attacked.
+Approximately 120 members of the Baker–Fancher were murdered.
+About 17 small children under the age of six were spared.
 William Ashworth notes in his autobiography that after the massacre, the "leaders among the white men had bound themselves under the most binding oaths to never reveal their part in it."
 Lee told Brigham Young that the Indians had been solely responsible, that "no white men were mixed up in it."

 Lee later maintained that he had acted under orders from his militia leaders, under protest, and remained active in Mormonism and local government for several years afterwards.
 Lee was excommunicated in 1870 under mounting federal attention to the massacre.